fathyElgazzar/calculator/README.md

 _NOTE_
-- I did most of the functions by myslef, BUT, there is a chaining of operations that I couldn't figure it out myself so I looked for it in other repos, [This repo](https://github.com/ansarcodes/calculator)two or three function I refactor my code to the code in the repo, every thing else is by myself.
+- I did most of the functions by myslef, BUT, there is a chaining of operations that I couldn't figure it out myself so I looked for it in other repos, [This repo](https://github.com/ansarcodes/calculator) two or three function I refactor my code to the code in the repo, every thing else is by myself.